Simply Applesauce Muffins

 Imperative Success Tip: Make sure you grease the muffin liners before adding the batter or skip the liners and grease the 12-count muffin pan.
 This batter sticks to the liners, but greasing helps.
 After the muffins cool completely, they do not stick as much.

-applesauce muffin batter in glass bowl and in muffin pan
+muffin batter in glass bowl with pink spatula.

 Can I Add Apples?